Corporate vs independent funeral directors: who charges more and why

 What independent providers do well

 Price.
 Independent providers are, on average, meaningfully cheaper.
-The 20.81% premium for multi-branch providers is a structural cost difference, not a quality difference.
+The premium charged by larger multi-branch providers reflects a structural cost difference, not a quality difference.

 Transparency.
 In our research, independent providers were more likely to publish fully itemised pricing without regulatory pressure.